 Poor Annie.
 Maybe you know someone who would identify with Annie and her story.
 Her commentary reflects the common and very real concerns F2F trainers have when needing to make the move to delivering in VILT environments.

 It is course entirely understandable why Annie would be concerned.
-She is worried that she will be less visible, less successful at what she enjoys and will have to learn ‘tricky’ new skills when moving to training via VILT.
+She is worried that she will be less visible, less successful at what she enjoys and will have to learn ‘tricky’ new skills when moving to VILT training methods.

 If you have people like Annie in your L&D team, they will need your help to encourage them towards delivering VILT successfully.